Rhabibi1609/-Efficient-Polynomial-Multiplication-using-FFT/README.md

 - The first number in input lines is treated as real part, the second as imaginary.
 - Sign issues may occur with zero coefficients in output.

----

-## Conclusion

-This project demonstrates how FFT drastically improves polynomial operations efficiency.
-It provides a modular, extensible Python implementation with support for complex coefficients.

----